London ULEZ: the Ultra Low Emissions Zone explained

-The ULEZ has been introduced in London to cut emissions of nitrous oxides and particulates in the city with the aim of improving air quality.
+The ULEZ was introduced in London to cut emissions of nitrous oxides and particulates in the city with the aim of improving air quality.

-But what is this new ULEZ charge, what area does it cover and which types of vehicle are affected?
+But what is the ULEZ charge, what area does it cover and which types of vehicle are affected?
 We answer these questions and more in our ULEZ guide below.

 What is the ULEZ?

 The Ultra Low Emissions Zone is an area of London where the most polluting vehicles must pay a levy in order to use the roads.
-The ULEZ charge replaces the existing T-Charge.
+The ULEZ charge initially replaced the previous T-Charge.

-While the ULEZ initially covers the same area as the Congestion Charge Zone in central London, from 26 October 2021 it will expand to cover all areas inside the North and South Circular roads.
+While at first the ULEZ covered the same area as the Congestion Charge Zone in central London, it expanded on Monday 25 October 2021 and now covers all areas inside the North and South Circular roads.